FIWARE/catalogue/data-spaces/README.md

 data resources in a standard manner.
 Relying on Marketplace services created using FIWARE Business-API-Ecosystem/Marketplace components, on the other hand, participants of created Data Spaces can publish offerings around access to data resources or data processing services under concrete terms and conditions which establish data usage/access policies to be enforced and may include pricing.
-Last but not least, FIWARE components implementing Identity and Access Management (IAM) functions enable to secure that data is accessed by the right parties and that defined access policies are enforced.
+Finally, FIWARE components implementing Identity and Access Management (IAM) functions enable to secure that data is accessed by the right parties and that defined access policies are enforced.

 ## Contents